gborobio73/qt_qml_playground/qml-playground/reactive/screenTransitions/README.md

 `ScreenTransitions.qml` holds the "state" of the screens: what's visible and what is not.
 Screens use this component to show/hide themselves.

-`ScreenTransitions.qml` subscribes to all possible events: navigation requests and Pacio events and updates its state (state of the screens)
+`ScreenTransitions.qml` subscribes to all possible events: navigation requests from different screens and Pacio events, and it updates its state (state of the screens).

 `main.qml` is the starting point.